CommunistMountain/BalanceModFork/README.md

 # BalanceModFork
-2 mods for the game FTL: Faster Than Light: "Bugfixes and QOL" and "Balance Changes".
+3 mods for the game FTL: Faster Than Light: "Bugfixes and QOL" and "Balance Changes".
 Continuation of Twinge's Balance and Bugfix Mod.

-The release has 2 separate mods.
-Use with [Slipstream Mod Manager](https://github.com/Vhati/Slipstream-Mod-Manager) or [FTL Mod Manager](https://github.com/afishhh/ftlman).
+Use the mods with [Slipstream Mod Manager](https://github.com/Vhati/Slipstream-Mod-Manager) or [FTL Mod Manager](https://github.com/afishhh/ftlman).
 Change the file extension from .zip to .ftl, or change the setting to consider .zip files as mods.

 They require the [Hyperspace mod](https://github.com/FTL-Hyperspace/FTL-Hyperspace).
 Major credit goes to the HS team for making many bugfixes/QOL possible.